Skip to main content

 “If the result is satisfactory, we will consider that the response process has been completed, and if the result is not sufficient, we will reserve the right to respond at a later time,” said Nasrallah, adding that Sunday’s assault was completed “as planned.”

-The two warring sides exchanged messages that neither wanted to further escalate, Reuters reported earlier Sunday.
+The two warring sides exchanged messages in which both said they did not want to further escalate, Reuters reported earlier Sunday.

-Nasrallah added that Israel’s Glilot base was the “main target” for the group’s attacks, describing it as “the main Israeli military intelligence base.”
+Nasrallah added that Israel’s Glilot base had been the “main target” for the group’s attacks, describing it as “the main Israeli military intelligence base.”
 The base is located roughly 75 kilometers (46 miles) from the Israel-Lebanon border and 40 kilometers (25 miles) from Tel Aviv.

 Israel also launched airstrikes against Lebanon on Sunday, saying that it was aiming to thwart a large-scale Hezbollah attack.
 The Israeli military said its fighter jets had destroyed “thousands” of Hezbollah rocket launchers “aimed toward northern Israel, and some were aimed toward central Israel,” far from the border.

-Speaking later Sunday, Nasrallah disputed Israel's account that the Israeli side destroyed thousands of Hezbollah rocket launchers, calling Israeli statements “not based on truth.”
+Speaking later Sunday, Nasrallah disputed Israel's account that it had destroyed thousands of Hezbollah rocket launchers, calling Israeli statements “not based on truth.”

 Lebanon's caretaker Prime Minister Najib Mikati held an emergency meeting to discuss the escalation, the National News Agency reported.
 The office of the United Nations Special Coordinator for Lebanon, Jeanine Hennis-Plasschaert, and the UN Interim Force in Lebanon (UNIFIL) peacekeeping force urged “all to cease fire and refrain from further escalatory action.”